chr15p/rh-kmm-konflux/README.md

 > update_pullspecs
   2. update the FBC catalogue fragments and generate the full catalogues:
 > scripts/setup-fbc.sh

+     if this gives error messages (`401 Unauthorized`) you probably need to log in to registry.redhat.io AND (probably) registry.stage.redhat.io

   3. push the new FBC files into the repo
-> git commit
+> git push
   4. watch the fbc build pipelines run to their end
 > pipelineruns $FBC_COMMIT